-Services that are covered for you What you must pay when you get these services W HIV screening In-Network For people who ask for an HIV screening test or who are at increased risk for HIV infection, we cover: One screening exam every 12 months For women who are pregnant, we cover: There is no coinsurance, copayment, or deductible for members eligible for Medicare- covered preventive HIV screening. • Up to three screening exams during a pregnancy Prior Authorization may be required.
-Out-of-Network 40% coinsurance for each Medicare-covered service.
+Services that are covered for you What you must pay when you get these services HIV screening In-Network For people who ask for an HIV screening test or who are at increased risk for HIV infection, we cover: One screening exam every 12 months For women who are pregnant, we cover: There is no coinsurance, copayment, or deductible for members eligible for Medicare- covered preventive HIV screening. • Up to three screening exams during a pregnancy Prior Authorization is required.
+Out-of-Network 30% coinsurance for each Medicare-covered service.
 You pay these amounts until you reach the out-of-pocket maximum.
-Home health agency care In-Network Prior to receiving home health services, a doctor must certify that you need home health services and \$0 copay for each Medicare- covered service. will order home health services to be provided by a home health agency.
+Home health agency care In-Network Prior to receiving home health services, a doctor must certify that you need home health services and \$0 copay for each Medicare- covered service. will order home health services to be provided by a Prior Authorization is required. home health agency.
 You must be homebound, which means leaving home is a major effort.
-Prior Authorization may be required. e v Out-of-Network Covered services include, but are not limited to: Part-time or intermittent skilled nursing and home health aide services (To be covered under the home health care benefit, your skilled nursing and home health aide services combined must total fewer than 8 hours per day and 35 hours per week) 40% coinsurance for each Medicare-covered service.
-You pay these amounts until you reach the out-of-pocket maximum. • Physical therapy, occupational therapy, and speech therapyMedical and social services Medical equipment and supplies
+Out-of-Network Covered services include, but are not limited to: Part-time or intermittent skilled nursing and home health aide services (To be covered under the home health care benefit, your skilled nursing and home health aide services combined must total fewer than 8 hours per day and 35 hours per week) Physical therapy, occupational therapy, and 40% coinsurance for each Medicare-covered service.
+You pay these amounts until you reach the out-of-pocket maximum. • Physical therapy, occupational therapy, and speech therapy Medical and social services • Medical equipment and supplies